 Leaders of AAHA announced the campaign to members during the association's 76th annual meeting, March 26-29 in Phoenix.
 Members also learned about the status of other AAHA initiatives, including programs to improve client compliance with veterinarians' recommendations and to develop standard terminology for electronic health records.

-During the AAHA meeting, Dr. John D. Tait assumed the office of president for the coming year (see profile, page 1244).
-The association also honored three veterinarians with awards (see page 1247).
+During the AAHA meeting, Dr. John D. Tait assumed the office of president for the coming year (see profile, ).
+The association also honored three veterinarians with awards (see story).

 Conference sessions included a wide variety of educational programming.
 It was standing room only at the "AAHA Takes Action" session about association initiatives.
 The opening session also drew a multitude of members to learn about the accreditation awareness campaign.